 Northwest Bank Encourages Students to ‘Get Smart About Credit'

-The program is a national campaign who help young people develop responsible credit habits.
 Get Smart About Credit Day – held Thursday, Oct.
-18, is an opportunity to share program resources and information with students.
+17, is an opportunity to share program resources and information.

-As students start building a credit history, it’s crucial that they understand how to use credit to their advantage.
-Get Smart About Credit Day is a national effort to equip students with knowledge that will help them make responsible decisions regarding credit.”
+As we start building a credit history, it’s crucial that we understand how to use credit to our advantage.
+Get Smart About Credit Day is a national effort to equip individiuals with knowledge that will help them make responsible decisions regarding credit.”

 Take advantage of the following tips in honor of Get Smart About Credit Day: